DeuxHuitHuit/image_upload/README.markdown

 A specialized version of the classic Upload field for images:

 - it accepts only images: bmp, jpg, jpeg, png and gif.
 - optional, set a minimum width and / or height.
+If 0 or empty, no minimum limit will exist.
-If 0 or empty, no limit will exist.
+- optional, set a maximum width and / or height.
+If 0 or empty, no maximum resize limit will exist.
 - optional, it will create unique filenames.

+**NB:** The resize takes places upon save, no matter new entry or edit entry.